gruppe-adler/TvT_UrbanOps.Altis/README.md

 ## Factions
 Different factions for BLUFOR and OPFOR can be chosen during mission setup.
 The chosen faction will determine the loadouts, the *Commandvehicles* and the supplies that players can buy.
 Typical BLUFOR factions (e.g. USA - Army) can be chosen for the OPFOR side to put them in the defending role.

+Buyables for each faction depending on side (click the *EAST* tab on the bottom) can be found [here (Google Docs)](https://docs.google.com/spreadsheets/d/1w11wbEgCwPNKWOaUPZlpDI1xXoBMm5X9WyYgqM6s26w/edit?usp=sharing).

 playable:
 * USA - Army
 * Russia - MSV